 Health-e News has a 20-year history as a news agency in South Africa that reports on public health issues to empower South Africans.
 Their current focus is on HIV/Aids, communicable diseases and reproductive health.

-Igunundu Press is a South African mass media company which specialises in publishing vernacular newspapers.
-The company’s publications do not cover just any story, but rather invest in stories with legacy value - with huge context and enterprise journalism.
-Through its in-house custom content and native marketing agency, Igunundu Agency, it combines newsroom experience and knowledge of language to create ground breaking narratives, native campaigns, and bring content to life in print and digital platforms.
+Igunundu Press is a KZN-based publishing specialising in high quality vernacular news.
+Through its in-house native marketing agency, Igunundu Agency, it combines newsroom experience and knowledge of language to create ground-breaking campaigns, and bring content to life in print and digital platforms.